Archimedes4/Pauly/README.md

 # Technologies
 Power by expo using expo router at its core.
 Application also uses redux for storage.
 # Backend
-Pauly uses Microsoft graph and SharePoint lists as a database
+Pauly uses Microsoft graph and SharePoint lists as a database.
 ## Structure
 ### Calendar
 The calendar is organized into documents of years containing collections of months.
 These months are formatted as a number based on January being 1.
 Inside each collection documents of days are inside.
 Each day contains the day, month, and year.
 As well as the school day and schedule id.
 If the schedule does not have a value it is schedule one (default schedule).